ObengKojo23/chinook-sql-analytics/docs/findings_report.md

-# 📊 Chinook SQL Analytics — Findings & Recommendations Report
+# 📊 Findings & Recommendations Report (Chinook SQL Analytics)

 This report summarizes insights from a comprehensive SQL analysis of the Chinook music store database.
 The findings are organized into five business themes, with **clear recommendations** for management action.